 What is the current tax rate?

-The tax rate for fiscal 2012 is $9.46 per $1,000 of assessed value.
+The tax rate for fiscal 2015 is $13.11 per $1,000 of assessed value.
 This is the rate for both commercial and residential property.
-The tax rate for fiscal 2013 has not yet been set.

 When are tax bills mailed and payments due?

 Tax bills are mailed twice per year.
 The 1st bill is a ‘preliminary’ bill which is usually 1/2 of the amount of the prior year’s total bill and is mailed during the summer.
 Normally it is due October 1st.
 The 2nd half (actual bill) is mailed in the spring and is normally due May 1st.

 Please send your payment and remittance slip to:

 Town of Royalston

 Royalston MA 01368

 Please make checks payable to the Town of Royalston.
 Please make sure you include the bill number, bill type (e.g. Excise, or Real Estate) and year along with your payment.

 Please include the address of the property you are paying, owners name and parcel ID if known if you do not have the bill.

 To obtain a receipt, send a self-addressed, stamped envelope and include your entire bill.